Find out how easy it is to integrate raffle's powerful AI tools with your website to deliver a better customer experience.

-raffle.ai, the Danish provider of an AI-based search tool for businesses, is already being approached by potential investors ahead of a Series A funding round in about 18 months, CEO and co-founder Suzanne Lauritzen told Mergermarket.
+raffle.ai, the provider of an AI-driven search tool for businesses, is already being approached by potential investors ahead of a Series A funding round in about 18 months, CEO and co-founder Suzanne Lauritzen told Mergermarket.

 The Series A round is not planned in detail yet but is expected to be around DKK 50 m (EUR 6.5 m) for a negotiable stake, she said.
 There are also venture capital investors tracking the company with an aim to invest in a Series B round, she said.
 However, a Series B round is not planned being at present and raffle.ai is focusing on the Series A round, she said.

 raffle.ai raised EUR 1.3 m in a seed round in late January, as reported.
 To date, raffle.ai has raised EUR 2 m, the CEO said.
 An internal valuation has been done, the CEO said though declining to give further details.

 The capital raised in the seed round will be spent on growing the company and hire more staff such as sales people and developers, she said.

 The number of staff is expected to rise to 20 by the end of this year from the current 12, she added.